 Home » DUI DEFENSES – CHALLENGING THE FIELD SOBRIETY TEST

-An FST (field sobriety test) and a BAC reading usually make up the majority of the arresting officer’s DUI investigation.
+An FST (field sobriety test) and a BAC reading usually make up the majority of the arresting officer’s DUI (Driving Under the Influence) investigation.
 Much like BAC testing, field sobriety tests are not infallible.
-With the right DUI attorney, You s can challenge the basis for their arrest.
+With the right DUI attorney, You can challenge the basis for their arrest in many DUI cases.

 Before the popularity of the ‘Breathalyzer’ (the most common breath blood alcohol content measuring tool), many officers of the law used field sobriety tests as a way to determine whether an individual was intoxicated while operating a motor vehicle.
 However, FSTs have lost favor since the advent of these machines.
 Yet, this does not mean that they are not frequently used by an arresting officer to investigate a person’s ability to drive safely, nor does this mean that they are foolproof.

 The three most commonly used field sobriety tests are the ‘one-leg stand,’ the ‘walk-and-turn,’ and the ‘horizontal gaze nystagmus’ (HGN).
-According to two studies done by the NHSTA (National Highway Transportation Safety Administration) in the 1970s and the early 1980s, these three methods are the most accurate ways to prove intoxication.
+According to two studies done by the NHSTA (National Highway Transportation Safety Administration) in the 1970s and the early 1980s, these three methods are the most accurate ways to prove intoxication and have become the standardized FTS’s.
 Despite this standardization, field sobriety test error rates remain at around 47%.
 The HGN test was only accurate 77% of the time; the ‘walk-and-turn’ was only accurate 68% of the time; and the ‘one-leg stand’ was only accurate about 65% of the time.